captproton/benschwarz-site/README.md

 # My personal web site

+Find it online at http://germanforblack.com

 ### Licensing
-Articles and concepts are licenced Creative Commons, nc-sa. (http://creativecommons.org/licenses/by-nc-sa/3.0/) Images and design are *NOT LICENCED*.
+* Articles and concepts are licenced Creative Commons, nc-sa. (http://creativecommons.org/licenses/by-nc-sa/3.0/)
+* Images and design are *NOT LICENCED*.

-All code is open source and available for _nabbing_ (MIT, Following) --
+* All code is open source and available for _nabbing_ (MIT, Following)

+--

 Copyright (c) 2009, Ben Schwarz